maelfabien/ai-station/README.md

 - A python 3 environment with some productivity packages (pipreqs, pytest, autopep8, etc...).
 - The great Jupyter Lab IDE, for data exploration and model prototyping.
 - The ![latex](https://latex.codecogs.com/gif.latex?%24%7B%5Clatex%7D%7B%5CLaTeX%5Cxspace%7D%24) template used for NIPS research papers (directly editable in Jupyter Lab).
-- The `ais` command line interface, a swiss knife for building your next machine learning project.
+- The `ais` command line interface, a swiss knife for building your next machine learning project (cookiecutter + shortcuts).

 ### 👩🏻‍💻‍ Installation